-Many anglers assume all trout in southeastern Minnesota are stocked.
-This is not the case, as many trout populations are sustained by natural reproduction.
-In these streams, nature does the "stocking."
+Many anglers assume all trout in southeast Minnesota are stocked.
+This is not the case as many trout populations are sustained by natural reproduction.

-- To supplement the population of catchable-size trout in heavily-fished streams.
+- To supplement the population of larger trout in heavily-fished streams

-- To reintroduce trout into streams that may once again have sustainable habitat.
+- To reintroduce trout into streams that may have once again sustainable trout habitat.

-Stocking trout fingerlings.
-Although a few rainbow trout fingerlings are stocked, most rainbows are stocked only as catchable size (9-11 inches).
-Brown trout are stocked primarily as fingerlings (2-3 inches) with some catchable size (6-10 inches) as well.
-State-owned fish hatcheries in Altura, Lanesboro and Peterson supply most of the trout stocked in southeastern Minnesota.
+Although a few Rainbow Trout fingerlings are stocked, most Rainbow Trout are stocked as yearlings (9-12 inches).
+Brown Trout are stocked as fingerlings (2-3 inches) in late May and June.
+The Crystal Springs State Fish Hatchery (Altura), Peterson State Fish Hatchery (Peterson) and Lanesboro State Fish Hatchery (Lanesboro) supply most of the trout stocked in Minnesota.